Anjie-MF/FEM-socialProfiles/README.md

 Accessibility: Use semantic HTML elements and provide alternative text for images (alt attribute).

 Consistency: Try to make CSS more DRY (Don't Repeat Yourself) by using classes and styles more efficiently.
-(A new phrase I just learned today; will link article in the Resources)
+(A new phrase I just learned today; will link the article in the Resources)

 Performance: Optimizing my assets (images, CSS, JS) for faster loading times.

 ### Useful resources

-- [Dry CSS](https://vanseodesign.com/css/dry-principles/) - A beginner friendly article about the concpet of DRY CSS.
+- [Dry CSS](https://vanseodesign.com/css/dry-principles/) - A beginner-friendly article about the concept of DRY CSS.
-- [CSS Button Style](https://www.freecodecamp.org/news/css-button-style-hover-color-and-background/#hover) - A step by step guide on the HTML/CSS of buttons
+- [CSS Button Style](https://www.freecodecamp.org/news/css-button-style-hover-color-and-background/#hover) - A step-by-step guide on the HTML/CSS of buttons

 ## Author